 THE SECOND TRIAL, 2009 - 2011

 In 2007, Mikhail Khodorkovsky and his business partner Platon Lebedev became eligible for release on parole under Russian law, having served half of their eight-year sentences since being arrested in 2003 and convicted in a politically-driven first trial that ended in 2005 – while Yukos was destroyed through bogus tax reassessments, forced bankruptcy proceedings and rigged auctions.
 Given their eligibility for release on parole in 2007, or at the latest upon completion of their eight-year sentences in 2011, new charges were sloppily manufactured and proceedings were instigated against Khodorkovsky and Lebedev to prevent their release.
 The new charges, announced in February 2007 and brought to Moscow’s Khamovnichesky Court in a second trial that started in March 2009, were intended to keep Khodorkovsky and Lebedev isolated from Russian political and business spheres, to stain their reputations and to whitewash and distract attention from corrupt and criminal actions committed by high-ranking Russian officials, many of whom are believed to have personally benefitted from the destruction of Yukos.
 Khodorkovsky and Lebedev were found guilty in December 2010.
-Following a failed appeal in May 2011, their imprisonment has now been extended to 2016, precluding their release in 2011 upon completion of their initial eight-year sentences.
-Khodorkovsky and Lebedev are now serving combined sentences totalling thirteen years, counted from 2003.
+Following a failed appeal in May 2011, their imprisonment was extended to 2016, precluding their release in 2011 upon completion of their initial eight-year sentences.

 Click here to read “Justice Under Pressure – The Second Khodorkovsky-Lebedev Trial – Executive Summary”

 Click here for access to official trial documents, including the verdict, and other trial-related documents